 BUILD FOR WIN (What’s important now)

-There are no points for coming in last.
 In the product world, you’re either in now or still trying on the outside.
 Maintain deadlines and monitor timelines for tasks.
 While there are many variables to be dealt with, those within your control set should have the best completion rate.
-Stay nimble and be prepared to pivot.

 SIMPLE ISN’T STUPID

 Simplification is the art of good product design.
-Don’t make users think.
+Never make users think too much.
 Let the product be an extension of what they already know and expect.
-If they aren’t familiar with the technology, let the product be intuitive.
+If they aren’t familiar with the technology, let the product be intuitive or at least ensure an easy guide is available.

 IT’S A TEAM SPORT